HelloGamesCompany/HelloEngine/README.md

 Once the file is imported, drag and drop the file from the Project window inside the Engine.
 Drop inside Scene to load an FBX.
 Drop inside MaterialComponent Inspector image if it is a PNG/DDS image.

+### Current version

+**Current state** : Level Editor (v0.5):

+**Basic Features**

+Custom file format for Mesh and Model.
+Named "hmesh" and "hmodel".

+Resource Manager that:

+* Makes sure every asset gets loaded only once in memory, and unloads when no other references are using it.
+* Creates Meta files beside assets to connect to the custom file format files inside Resources.
+* Destroys any Resources data that no longer has an Asset.

+Scene Serialization.
+Now scenes can be saved and loaded into an "HScene" file.

+Camera Component added Orthographic camera.
+Updated camera component variables to be changed inside inspector.

+Project window with icons and correct form.

+Start/Stop/Pause/Next frame buttons that control an internal timer.
+This can be seen inside Configuration Window!

 ### Versions

 Early in development (v0.1)